Chinese Car Brands

 LvChi Auto Logo

 This young brand was founded in China in 2016 and is headquartered in Shanghai.
-The design divisions are in Italy, and its own factory is in Changchun, Jilin province.
+The design divisions are in Italy, and its factory is in Changchun, Jilin province.
 Its production capacity is expected to reach 550,000 cars per year in 2023.
-The name of the brand is symbolic and associated with the Chinese word “lüchi,” which translates as “green wagon.”
+The brand’s name is symbolic and associated with the Chinese word “lüchi,” meaning “green wagon.”
 The new Chinese company specializes in the production of electric cars and has already presented several conceptual models – Venere and Urano – at the world’s famous auto shows.
 The latter will turn into production cars of different classes and types: luxury, MPV, sedan, SUV, and mini-car.

 SAIC Iveco Hongyan